StephenCleary/StructuredConcurrency/README.md

 ### Results

-Work can return a single value.
+Most work has no results, but it is possible for work toS return a single value.
 Work that returns a value uses an overload of `TaskGroup.Run` that returns an awaitable result.
 Reminder: if you are returning these results outside the task group scope, then the task group must complete all its work before that scope is complete.